[1][THE

 Protection of Depositors of Financial Establishments Act, 1999 (Act 17 of

-1999), the Governor of Andhra Pradesh hereby makes the following rules namely:
+1999), the Governor of Andhra Pradesh hereby makes the following rules namely: These rules may be called the Andhra

 Pradesh Protection of Depositors of Financial Establishments Rules, 1999.
+In these rules, unless the context

-otherwise requires,-
+otherwise requires,- (a)

 "Act" means the Andhra Pradesh